vegaprotocol/specs/protocol/0061-simple-POS-rewards - SweetWater.md

 1. First, `validatorScore` is calculated to obtain the relative weight of the validator given `stake_val` is  both own and delegated tokens, that is `stake_val = allDelegatedTokens + validatorsOwnTokens`.
 Here `allDelegatedTokens` is the count of the tokes delegated to this validator.
 Note `validatorScore` also depends on the other network parameters, see below where the exact `validatorScore` function is defined.
-1. The fraction of the total available reward that goes to a validator (some of this will be theirs to keep, some is for their delegators) is then `valAmt := stakingRewardAmtForEpoch x (1 - delegatorShare) x validatorScore / sumAllValidatorScores` where `sumAllValidatorScores` is the sum of all scores achieved by the validators.
+1. The fraction of the total available reward that goes to a node (some of this will be for the validator , some is for their delegators) is then `nodeAmount := stakingRewardAmtForEpoch x validatorScore / sumAllValidatorScores` where `sumAllValidatorScores` is the sum of all scores achieved by the validators.
 Note that this is subject to `min_own_stake` and to `reward.staking.delegation.maxPayoutPerParticipant` (see below).
+1. The amount that is for the validator to keep (subject to delay and max payout per participant) is `valAmt = nodeAmount x (1 - delegatorShare)`.
-1. The amount to be distributed among all the parties that delegated to this validator is `allDelegatorsAmt := stakingRewardAmtForEpoch x delegatorShare x score_val / total_score`.
+1. The amount to be distributed among all the parties that delegated to this validator is `allDelegatorsAmt := nodeAmount x delegatorShare x score_val / total_score`.

 ### For each delegator that delegated to this validator
 Each delegator should now recieve `delegatorTokens / (allDelegatedTokens + validatorsOwnTokens)`.